apache/spark/docs/sql-ref-syntax-qry-select-from-statement.md

 ### Description

-Spark supports a `FROM` statement and conforms to the ANSI SQL standard.
+Spark supports a hive-style `FROM` statement and conforms to the ANSI SQL standard.
 Queries are used to retrieve result sets from one or more tables.
 The following section describes the overall query syntax.

 ### Syntax